jwjohns/OpenDeepResearcher-API/docs/CONTRIBUTING.md

-# Contributing to OpenDeepResearcher
+# Contributing to OpenDeepResearcher-API

-First off, thank you for considering contributing to OpenDeepResearcher!
-It's people like you that make OpenDeepResearcher such a great tool.
+First off, thank you for considering contributing to OpenDeepResearcher-API!
+This project aims to revolutionize AI-powered research by providing a comprehensive suite of tools for deep, automated research and analysis.

+## Project Overview

+OpenDeepResearcher-API consists of several components:
+- **OpenDeepResearcher-API**: The core REST API service
+- **Research Engine**: The intelligent research orchestration system
+- **Content Processing Pipeline**: Advanced web content extraction and analysis
+- **Multi-Provider LLM Integration**: Flexible AI model integration system

+Our goal is to create an open, extensible platform for automated research that can be used standalone or integrated into larger systems.

 ## Code of Conduct